adithya-gv/outfit-recommender/README.md

 1. Measure the similarity between two arbitrary pieces of clothing and use this measurement to construct groupings of similar clothings.
 2. Construct a recommender system that will recommend clothing based on a user's purchase history.

+## Dataset Overview
+The dataset we plan to use is the H&M clothing purchase history dataset (https://www.kaggle.com/c/h-and-m-personalized-fashion-recommendations/overview).
+The dataset has over 1 million logged clothing transactions, each attributed to a given ID representing a distinct person.
+The dataset also has metadata for clothing and images of each clothing item.
+However, the dataset is extremely large and it would not be viable to run all of our models on the entirety of the data due to our computation limitations.
+Because of this, we have limited the dataset to around the first 35,000 of the 100,000 images of clothing.
+Since the entire dataset is split into 95 folders each of which have a random sample of clothing variants, 35% of this dataset should ensure that we have every possible type of clothing to successfully build our model.

 ## Intended Methods
 Each of the two subproblems within our overall problem has distinct approaches.

 ### Clothing Similarity

+#### Data Pre-Processing
-First, we collected around 30,000 images from the dataset.
+First, we selected a sample of 35,000 images from the dataset.
 Because images have vastly more features than we have computational power to process through, we used PCA to compress the images.
 We determined the number of features by choosing the minimal number of features needed to have 90% of recovered variance.
 We do this twice: once in grayscale and once in RGB.

+#### Clustering and Labelling
 We measured clothing similarity by applying a clustering algorithm over the features of each clothing item.
 We applied two clustering algorithms, K-Means Clustering and Agglomerative Clustering, to see which captures the shape of the data the best.

 First, we used the Elbow method on K-means to determine the optimal number of clusters.
 We used the distortion score (or Inertia, as Scikit Learn calls it) to evaluate the elbow.

 Next, to evaluate which metric was better, we used two Clustering Evaluation Techniques, the Davies-Bouldin Index and Sillhouette Score.
 We ran each clustering algorithm 10 times on the same dataset to determine average values for each.

 ### Recommender System
 To create the clothing recommender system, we plan to test a variety of popular approaches.
 The two front-runners for our recommender system so far are an artificial neural network, and a support vector machine.

-## Results and Discussion
+## Results and Discussion: Similarity Clustering
 For the clustering part of the project, PCA was run on both RGB and grayscale images on around 30,000 images.
 The PCA image compression on RGB images resulted in 16 features used from the image to recover 90% accuracy, as shown in Figure 1.

 ![Figure 1](docs/assets/Recovered_Variance_Ratio.png)